Amity University Noida B.Tech Admissions 2025

 This Story also Contains

 The authority releases the JEE Mains 2025 cut off (qualifying), while JoSAA announces the admission cutoff.
 Candidates can check their scores through the JEE Main 2025 scorecard.
 Candidates who qualify in JEE Main 2025 exam were eligible to appear for the JEE Advanced exam for IIT admission.
+Students can check the top colleges as per their rank using JEE Main college predictor tool.
 To check last year’s cutoff trends and the expected minimum marks JEE Main cut off 2025, read the complete article.

 The National Testing Agency has released the JEE Main 2025 cutoff percentile on the official website.
 The JEE cutoff is the minimum mark to qualify for admission to the JEE participating institutes.
 The JEE Mains cut off 2025 is updated here.